 Yes, you could simply put away your own money into a savings account and then use it, but that doesn’t help your credit score.
 Your financial institution reports your on-time payments to the consumer reporting agencies, lengthening your payment history and boosting your score.

 Becoming an authorized user on someone else’s credit card is a relatively simple way to build your credit.
-You simply ask a close family member to be added onto an existing credit card.
+You simply ask a close family member to be added to an existing credit card.
 However, it does not come without risk, particularly for your family member.
 While you’re able to make charges on the credit card, you are not legally obligated to make any payments.

-That means the actual card holder is on the hook for any charges you rack up.
+That means the actual cardholder is on the hook for any charges you rack up.
 But if you do use the card responsibly, the positive payment history is typically reported to the bureaus for you as well.

-Habits to Help Your Credit
+4 Habits to Help You Build Your Credit

 It takes more than getting a credit card or loan to build your credit.
 You also have to steward those accounts responsibly.
 A few routine habits will help keep your credit healthy, ensuring that your credit history is a positive one.